 If you’re motivated, passionate, and not afraid to take risks and challenges, then becoming an intrapreneur could be a great fit for you.
 An intrapreneur is someone who builds innovative products or services within the confines of an established company.
 They work closely with colleagues, often without much help from outside sources, to come up with business plans within their own company to fulfill goals and further business development.

 On the other hand, entrepreneurs are individuals who start their own businesses from scratch.
 They may build up a product prototype or minimum viable product (MVP), test it out, and see what works well and what doesn’t.
 Then, they iterate based on customer feedback and market demand.
-At the very early stages, they might often be involved in mundane tasks like administration, payment processing, or even social media moderation.
+At the very early stages, they might often be involved in mundane tasks like administration, payment processing with the help of global payroll systems, or even social media moderation.

 In most cases, it’s harder to become an entrepreneur than an intrapreneur.
 You’ll need to know how to manage money, handle investors, and think like a CEO.
 Essentially, you’ll need to be the one making the business plan, handling all the financial risks, and setting business goals.
 You’ll also need to deal with lots of uncertainty since no one knows whether your idea will succeed or fail.
 However, when you have financial gains, it’ll be all to your own credit and benefit.

 If you’re interested in trying something new and challenging yourself, take ownership of your career path and pursue either option!

 Although entrepreneurs and intrapreneurs may have different goals and mindsets, they are similar in a few things: an innovative mindset, a self-starter mentality, and a persistent approach.
 They have the ability to get things done and never give up.
 If you want to read more about entrepreneurship, this article is a great resource!
 Whether you’re an entrepreneur or intrapreneur, the digital landscape is one to navigate in our modern society.